robcronin/Advent-of-Code-2025/README.md

-# 🎄 Advent of Code 202x - Typescript 🎄
+# 🎄 Advent of Code 2025 - Typescript 🎄

-Attempt at [Advent Of Code 202x](https://adventofcode.com/202x) written in Typescript with the following aims:
+Attempt at [Advent Of Code 2025](https://adventofcode.com/2025) written in Typescript

-- ...

 ---